tiascott01/20_SupervisedLearning_Challenge/README.md

 The recommendation for Model 2 is further supported by the suggestion that the business conducts additional studies to evaluate the model's performance against manual risk assessments traditionally used by the institution.
 This comparison could reveal that the model's "false positives" might, in some instances, be more accurately identifying risks that manual evaluations miss.
 Such findings could indicate that the model not only enhances efficiency and risk detection but also potentially outperforms traditional human assessments in identifying latent or non-obvious risks.

-While this analysis recommends Model 2 as a strategic asset for the business, it also emphasizes the need for ongoing evaluation and refinement of the model, including a comparison with manual accuracy rates to continuously enhance its effectiveness and efficiency in identifying loan risks.
+<i>While this analysis recommends Model 2 as a strategic asset for the business, it also emphasizes the need for ongoing evaluation and refinement of the model, including a comparison with manual accuracy rates to continuously enhance its effectiveness and efficiency in identifying loan risks.</i>